-The use or possession of illegal drugs or illegal mood-altering substances, alcoholic beverages, drug-related paraphernalia, or the abuse of prescription or over-the-counter drugs by any student on school property or while attending or participating in any school-sponsored activity or at any time the student is wearing a school uniform is forbidden.
-Transgression of this rule will result in disciplinary action, which may include expulsion from the school, even for a first offense.
+The use or possession of illegal drugs or illegal mood-altering substances, alcoholic beverages, drug-related paraphernalia, or the abuse of prescription or over-the-counter drugs by any student on school property or while attending or participating in any schoolsponsored activity or at any time the student is wearing a school uniform is forbidden.
+Transgression of this rule will result in disciplinary action, which may include administrative withdrawal from the school, even for a first offense.

-Any student selling drugs on school property or at school functions may be immediately expelled.
+Any student selling drugs on school property or at school functions may result in a disciplinary response, up to and including administrative withdrawal.